wp-plugins/skedmaker-online-scheduling/readme.txt

 == Changelog ==
+= .96 =
+* Fix permalink function that was creating 404 errors/page not found on some sites

 = .95 =
 * Fix glitch on 15-minute interval settings.
 * Work on permalink settings in functions file.